 There will be two 120-minute tests and a final exam.
-All exams will be taken online in WebAssign.
-Only non-graphing TI-83/84 calculators (except the TI-92 or TI-89 or equivalent) are allowed on exams.
+The first test is proctored and is taken at a Testing Center and the second one will be taken online in WebAssign.
+You may bring your own formula card of the size 4x6" and 8x11" for each test and the final, respectively, and both sides can be used.
+You will be allowed ONE try for multiple-choice questions and TWO tries for all other questions.
+Only nongraphing TI-83/84 calculators (except the TI-92 or TI-89 or equivalent) are allowed on exams.
 Formula sheet(s) will be provided.
 You will need to provide the details of each question (show your work) on scratch paper and upload images documenting your work to WebAssign.